LVVTA is committed to....

 The reason for the level of success in the LVV system in New Zealand is down to one simple factor – the rules are written for enthusiasts, by enthusiasts.
 In most other countries, regulations for hobby vehicles are written by their government, rather than by representatives of the enthusiasts, and the outcome of that is always, as far as we are aware, unsatisfactory for both parties.
 This is no criticism of those governments – just recognition that no one group can be expert in all areas; – just as LVVTA could not be expected to be experts in rules relating to motor body repair rules or certificate of fitness requirements, the government departments responsible for overseeing the country’s entire motor vehicle certification regime cannot be expected to be experts in a specialist area as small and complex as modified and scratch-built vehicles.

 Despite any (real or perceived) shortcomings of the LVV system, the New Zealand hobby car community is very fortunate to be in a position where people from within their own ranks are responsible for writing the technical requirements by which our hobby vehicles must be built.
-Within the home-garages of the eight full-time LVVTA team members, there is a 1928 Model-A Roadster hot rod, a 1968 Corvette Roadster, a 1959 Cadillac, a custom 1956 Cadillac, a circuit-car, an 8-second 1956 Chevy drag car, a 6-second Ford Customline drag car, a 1956 Pontiac Safari, a Dodge pickup, a Toyota rally car, a scratch-built sports car, and a handful of modified or interesting daily drivers.
+Within the home-garages of the full-time LVVTA team members,you'll find vehicles such as a 1928 Model-A Roadster hot rod, a 1968 Corvette Roadster, a 1959 Cadillac, a custom 1956 Cadillac, a Corvette circuit-car, an 8-second 1956 Chevy drag car, a 6-second Ford Customline drag car, a 1956 Pontiac Safari, a turbocharged SS Commodore, a Toyota rally car, a scratch-built sports car, and a handful of modified or interesting daily drivers.

-Likewise, the home garages of the LVVTA Management Committee members include a home- built special, a historic racing car, some old English motorcycles, various sports cars, a Harley Davidson, and a couple of hot rods.
+Likewise, the home garages of the LVVTA Management Committee members include home- built specials, historic racing cars, classic and custom motorcycles, various sports cars, a Harley Davidson,vintage cars, and hot rods.

 Statistics like this are the best chance for a healthy future for the car building and modifying hobby – almost every time the LVV system faces a problem, the cause of it comes from someone (within or outside of the Government) who has neither understanding nor empathy for the modified or home-built hobby car, or its owner – and it must be virtually impossible for regulators to understand our passion or see things from our perspective, when, in some cases they don’t own a motor vehicle, or even hold a drivers’ licence.